beetbox/beets/docs/reference/pathformat.rst

 ============

 The ``[paths]`` section of the config file (see :doc:`config`) lets you specify the directory and file naming scheme for your music library.
-You specify templates using Python template string notation---that is, prefixing names with ``$`` characters---and beets fills in the appropriate values.
+Templates substitute symbols like ``$title`` (any field value prefixed by ``$``) with the appropriate value from the track's metadata.
+Beets adds the filename extension automatically.

-For example, consider this path format string: ``$albumartist/$album/$track
+For example, consider this path format string:
-$title``
+``$albumartist/$album/$track $title``

 Here are some paths this format will generate: